“Can you transport products with different temperatures together and do it safely?”

 Sometimes, the ideal loading scenario (cold products in the nose, warmer products in the rear) is not possible due to appointment-window scheduling.
 In this case, the carrier needs to assess if the work can be done safety within the confines of a Food Safety Plan (see below), and the equipment.

-The temperature-controlled transportation carrier, shipper, and consignee can often work together to modify the appointment schedule to accommodate the safest method of shipping.
+The trucking company, shipper, and consignee can often work together to modify the appointment schedule to accommodate the safest method of shipping.
 Safety is, of course, paramount to every member of the cold chain, so consignees are often willing to accommodate these requests.

 Reducing Turn Time